the-markup/blacklight-collector/PuppeteerPageLoadOption.md

-# **Puppeteer Page Load Event Options Analysis**
+# **Analysis of Puppeteer's `page.goto()` WaitUntil Options**

-While investigating timeout issues in the Blacklight tool, we explored tweaking Puppeteer's `waitUntil` option for when to consider a page done loading.
-Different values result in tradeoffs between speed, completeness, and reliability.
+While investigating timeout issues in the Blacklight tool, we specifically explored tweaking the `waitUntil` option in Puppeteer's `page.goto()` method.
+This option determines when the navigation is considered complete.

-To evaluate the options, we created the following comparison table summarizing the advantages and disadvantages of each setting based on our testing:

-The key options we evaluated were:
+The `page.goto()` method is used to navigate the page to a URL.
+The `waitUntil` option controls when Puppeteer considers the navigation successful:

 - `'load'` - Wait for full page load
 - `'domcontentloaded'` - Wait for DOM only